 I was moved and terrified at the same time.

 What began as a small heart prompting had turned into a very big decision for our family to make.

-After talking with Art, we cried out to God, desperate for His guidance and wisdom.
+After discussing it, we cried out to God, desperate for His guidance and wisdom.
 We pondered every aspect and wrestled with this decision deep in our spirits.